react-auth-kit/react-auth-kit/docs/signin.md

 # Sign In

-> Implement Sign In on your React App
+> :material-lock: Implement Sign In on your Single Page Web App

 React Auth Kit has easy to implement Sign In procedures.

----

-`signIn` functionality available in both `hook` and `Higher Order Component`
+`signIn` functionality available in both `React Hook` and `Higher Order Component`

-- For Functional Components, you can use `useSignIn` function inside any components
+- For Functional Components, you can use `#!js useSignIn()` hook inside any components
-- For class based components, you can wrap the component inside `withSignIn` function
+- For class based components, you can wrap the component inside `#!js withSignIn()` HOC function.

 <div data-ea-publisher="authkitarkadipme" data-ea-type="text" data-ea-keywords="web|react|javascript|python|database|node|mongo" id="signin"></div>